chrimp/Simple-SIMD-Header/README.md

 (Above is my original work, under MIT License)

 Using original code (scalar) takes 15.284 seconds in average, while SSE version took 12.032 seconds in average.
 Benchmark was done by measuring LUFS of 504 audio files which includes above functions' processing on each file.
 Iterated three times, averaged.

+Should mention that the original code is cannot manually nor automatically vectorized since the number of channels is unknown at the compile time anyway.

 ## Requirements
 Target platform should support according instruction set (SSE/AVX/AVX512), these header files **do not** include runtime feature check.